temporalio/proposals/versioning/worker-versions.md

 fixes are typically less common than just making changes to workflow logic, though.

-To make the more common case easier, we will provide a set of features that make the "versioned task queues" approach much easier to use.
+To make the more common case easier, we will provide a set of features that make the "versioned task queues" approach much easier to use for changes to workflows which break history compatability (but not interface compatability).

 At a high level:
 * Provide a simple API for versioning entire workers (this proposal)